Z-enon/Java-OpenGL-API/README.md

 This layer isn't finished at all, and I don't know when it'll be since I plan to switch to Vulkan soon.
 Anyway, the major interest of this layer is ```UIContexts.java```.

 ## Final words
 This is no graphic engine!
 The solutions I propose work fairly well (z-testing, ARB bindless on my computer) expect for blending (very sad indeed).
 Cutout objects can easily be taken care of using manual alpha testing in the fragment shader, but I must have forgotten something with blending.
 See ya with Vulkan next time.

+EDIT: I added GLFont.java in the main package for those interested.
+It is an old class from before a massive rewrite I did on WorldRenderer in order to support z testing.
+Thus, it doesn't work at all but the vertex attribs don't change and the logic is here.
+The class is based on [Silver Tiger Font class](https://github.com/SilverTiger/lwjgl3-tutorial/blob/master/src/silvertiger/tutorial/lwjgl/text/Font.java), many thanks to him for showing how to use awt for this kind of things.